sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_58_ConditionsAndLoopsTypesOfJumpInstructions/Quiz01.md

 **Description**

-a) JGE is, Jump if Greater than or equal to.

-b) JGE is, Jump if Greater than or equal to.

-c) JGE is, Jump if Greater than or equal to.

-d) JGE is, Jump if Greater than or equal to.
+JGE is, Jump if Greater than or equal to.

 ---
 ---